curl/everything-curl/cmdline/variables.md

         --variable host=example \
         --expand-url "https://{{host}}.com" \

-For options specified without the `--expand-` prefix, variables will not be expanded.
+For options specified without the `--expand-` prefix, variables are not expanded.

-Variable content holding null bytes that are not encoded when expanded will cause curl to exit with an error.
+Variable content holding null bytes that are not encoded when expanded causes curl to exit with an error.

 ## Environment variables